 RECOMMENDED: Full guide to the best things to do in Boston

 Best St. Patrick’s Day events in Boston

-Seeking a quieter way to honor the day?
-This self-guided, three-mile walk takes you to 20 historically significant sites around town, highlighting the contributions of local Irish-Americans both famous (JFK) and infamous (James Curley, Boston’s longtime mayor and the inspiration for The Last Hurrah).
-If you’re feeling ambitious, consider visiting some or all of the 50 additional landmarks scattered throughout the state; simply pick up a map at one of the city’s local visitor centers to find your way around.
+For a better understanding of Boston’s Irish Heritage, take this self-guided, three-mile walk through 20 historically significant sites around town.
+The tour highlights the contributions of local Irish-Americans both famous (JFK) and infamous (James Curley, Boston’s longtime mayor and the inspiration for The Last Hurrah).
+If you have time, you can also make a point to visit some or all of the 50 Irish landmarks scattered throughout the state; Boston’s visitor centers offer a handy map.

 WGBH’s Irish radio show introduces listeners to a wide of Irish music, from traditional folk music to fiddling and Irish-influenced traditions.
 The annual St. Patrick’s Day concert is a great way to celebrate the holiday.
 See talented Irish musicians plus athletic Irish step dancing.
 Two shows are held at Harvard’s Sanders Theater on March 16th and a third on St. Patrick’s Day at the Cabot Theater in Beverly.
 Enthusiasts can also attend a live taping of A Celtic Sojourn on March 2 from 3-6pm at the BPL's Newsfeed Cafe.

 Named for the famous Irish writer, this Jamaica Plain pub is dark, wood-paneled, and charming.
 You’ll hear a good number of Irish accents on a regular day, but especially on St. Patrick’s Day.
 With one of the city’s most perfectly-poured pints of Guinness, it’s a great spot to have a drink on St. Patrick’s Day - you’ll feel like you’ve been transported to Dublin.